Asmit2952/CLI-passgen/README.md

 # CLI Password Generator

-Node.js command line app to generate random passwords
+Node.js command line app to generate random passwords.
+This uses crypto module due to which generated passwords are totally random, and unpredictable.

 ## Usage